Game design: Educational purposes

+Design issues by game type

-Different types of games pose different game design issues.
+Different types of games pose specific game design issues.

 Board games

 Board game design is the development of rules and presentational aspects of a board game.
 When a player takes part in a game, it is the player's self-subjection to the rules that create a sense of purpose for the duration of the game.
 Maintaining the players' interest throughout the gameplay experience is the goal of board game design.
 To achieve this, board game designers emphasize different aspects such as social interaction, strategy, and competition, and target players of differing needs by providing for short versus long-play, and luck versus skill.
 Beyond this, board game design reflects the culture in which the board game is produced.